iExecBlockchainComputing/katacoda-scenario/hello-world/step3.md

-# I exec

 Let's submit our first calculation:

 `iexec submit factorial 10`{{execute}}

-<br/><br/>It may take a few moments for the submission to be completed.
-Then you can see your results with :
+ Afterwards, you can see your results with :

 `iexec results`{{execute}}

-<br/><br/>
+It may take a moment for the computation to be completed.
+Repeat the last command until you can actually see the result.

-Your smart contract is "offchain computing ready!".Sky is the limit for you and your smart contract!
+Your smart contract is now "offchain computing ready!".

+Sky is the limit for you and your smart contract!